bbc/psammead/packages/components/psammead-play-button/README.md

 ### Accessibility notes

 This component is expected to provide information about the playable media to screenreaders and other assistive technology.
-It is required that the title of the media be passed to the `title` prop and, if duration is to be displayed, a human-friendly version to `durationHidden`.
+It is required that the title of the media be passed to the `title` prop and, if duration is to be displayed, a human-friendly version to `durationSpoken`.
 This is used to build a string, which is rendered in a [VisuallyHiddenText](https://github.com/bbc/psammead/tree/latest/packages/components/psammead-visually-hidden-text) element.
 The icon is marked as `aria-hidden="true"`, which means it should be ignored by screenreaders.

 <!-- ## Roadmap -->